Apps

 Nodes

 A Synapse device's capability is defined by the set of nodes it supports.
-Nodes come in a range of flavors: from Electrical Broadband to read from electrodes, or Optical Stimulation to write to light sources, to Stream Out to forward data to a multicast group.
+Nodes come in a range of flavors: from Electrical Broadband to read from electrodes, or Optical Stimulation to write to light sources.
+Synapse Apps also function as nodes in the signal chain, but differ from standard nodes in their ability to implement powerful custom user-defined algorithms or operations.
 A full list of nodes and their configuration options can be found in the Node Reference.

 Signal Chain